Cognigy/Documentation/docs/en/docs/webchat/getting-started.md

 7. In the Say Node editor, go to the Text field and enter the following sentences: `The Cognigy Headquarters is located in Düsseldorf, Germany.
 Is there anything else I can help you with?`
 8. Click **Save Node**.
 9. Below the Say Node, add the second one.
-10. In the second Say Node, set up the following parameters:
+10. In the second Say Node, set up the following parameters:<br>
     10.1.
 From the **Question Type** list, select **Gallery**.<br>
     10.2.
 Click **Add Card**.<br>
     10.3.
 Click an image card.<br>